Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 ## Conclusion

-- Seoul people first use bikes rented for going to work and coming back home
+- Seoul people mainly use rental bikes for going to work and coming back home
 - Linear Regression is the fastest model
-- The best dataset is the number 2
+- The best data set is the number #2
 - Bagging is providing the best r2 accuracy

 ## Responsive Api Video Demo